matsilv/sfge-dfl/docs/index.md

 In `data/configs` folder you can find the configuration for the data generation routine.
 If you find it useful, you can find Windows .bat scripts to generate the data.

-In the `experiments` folder you can find the configuration files for problem.
+In the `experiments` folder you can find the configuration files for each problem.

 ## References